-Arnulf Grubler, Professor in the Field of Energy and Technology.
+Arnulf Grubler Professor in the Field of Energy and Technology.
 M.Eng., Ph.D., Technical University of Vienna; Dr. Habil., Mining University at Leoben, Austria.
-Professor Grubler has been lead and contributing author for the Second, Third, and Fourth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC), and also serves on the editorial boards of Technological Forecasting and Social Change and the Journal of Industrial Ecology.
+Professor Grubler has been lead and contributing author for the Second, Third, and Fourth Assessment Reports of the Intergovernmental Panel on Climate Change (IPCC, co-recipient of the 2007 Nobel Peace Prize), and also serves on the editorial boards of Technological Forecasting and Social Change and the Journal of Industrial Ecology.
 He has published widely as author, coauthor, or editor of nine books, three special journal issues, more than sixty peer-reviewed articles and book chapters, and over thirty additional professional papers in the domains of (modeling of) technological change and diffusion, long wave theory, energy and transport systems, climate change and resource economics.
-Professor Grubler also holds the position of senior research scholar in the Transitions to New Technology Program at the International Institute for Applied Systems Analysis (IIASA), Austria.
+Professor Grubler also holds the position of senior research scholar in the Transitions to New Technologies Program at the International Institute for Applied Systems Analysis (IIASA), Austria.
 His teaching and research focus on the long-term history and future of technology and the environment, with emphasis on energy, transport, and communication systems.

-Lloyd Irland, Lecturer and Senior Scientist.
+Lloyd Irland Lecturer and Senior Scientist.
 B.S., Michigan State University; M.S., University of Arizona; Ph.D.
 Yale University.
 Mr. Irland served with the U.S. Forest Service as a research economist before teaching at Yale for three years.
 He then served five years with the Department of Conservation, and five years as Maine's state economist.
 During these years in state government, he gained practical management experience as well as inside involvement in the legislative process.
 Since 1987 he has been consulting, mostly to industry but also to governments, trade groups, and environmental groups.
 He has been actively engaged with major land use and industrial competitiveness issues in the Northern Forest of New York and New England.
-Mr. Irland served as a junior author of one section of the Millennium Ecosystem Assessment and participated in the U.S. National Assessment on Climate Change.
-He has worked actively in the field of forest certification.
-He also has worked in forestry and professional ethics, and edited a major readings volume, Ethics in Forestry.
-His most recent book is The Northeast's Changing Forests, distributed by Harvard University Press.
+Mr. Irland served as a junior author of one section of the Millennium Ecosystem Assessment and participated in the U.S. National